siacus/flourishing-i-challenge/README.md

 ## Acknowledgements

 We would like to thank the I-GUIDE team for the opportunity to participate in this challenge.
 Special thanks to the following members of the I-GUIDE team for their continuous support and guidance throughout the project: Diana Sackton, Shaowen Wang, Anand Padmanabhan, Rajesh Kalyanam, Noah S. Oller Smith, and Nattapon Jaroenchai.
 We also like to acknowledge the Harvard FASRC team, especially Paul Edmon, for providing the additional computing resources essential to this work.
-Finally, we would like to thank Parag Khanna from AlphaGeo for generously sharing the county-level resilience indicator data for the United States.
+Finally, we would like to thank Parag Khanna from AlphaGeo for generously sharing the county-level climate and resilience index data for the United States.